astronomer/docs/astro/manage-connections-variables.md

 The following sections explain the benefits, limitations, and implementations of each strategy in more detail.

-### Astro Cloud UI Environment Manager
+### Astro Environment Manager

 <HostedBadge/>

 Astro includes connection management system that behaves like you are using an Astro-managed secrets backend.
-After you create a connection in the Cloud UI, you can share it with multiple Deployments in a Workspace and override connection values on a per-Deployment basis.
+After you create a connection in the Astro UI, you can share it with multiple Deployments in a Workspace and override connection values on a per-Deployment basis.

 #### Benefits